genidma/teatime-accessibility/README.md

 ## Features

-- **Timer:** Set custom break intervals for better productivity.
+- **Timer:** 'Session Preset' based values or pick your own Duration (between 1 minute and 999 minutes)
-- **Usage Statistics:** Tracks your session times and provides insights into your computer usage habits.
-The statistics are stored in `~/.local/share/teatime_stats.json`.
+- **Usage Statistics:** Logs your session times and provides insights into your computer usage habits.
+All data remains local to your machine.

 # Accessible Tea Timer